 The venue as always is The Prince of Wales Hotel in Athlone (map).
 Room discounts available for ticket holders, just contact the hotel.
 Read on to learn more…

-SWOS, Stunt Car Racer, Skidmarks, Paper Plane, Crazy Priest and other gaming competitions where the winner will be awarded and immortalised.
+SWOS, Stunt Car Racer, Skidmarks, Paper Plane and other gaming competitions where the winner will be awarded and immortalised.
 If there’s a game you’d like to see you can even run a competition yourself.

 See and try out the latest developments for classic Commodore / Amiga machines such as Dropbox, Web browsers, accellerator cards.